Kaiser Permanente health insurance review and ratings 2023

 Our take

-If you’re looking for a health insurer that provides great customer satisfaction and has strong loyalty, then look no further than Kaiser Permanente.
+If you’re looking for a health insurer that provides customer satisfaction and is easy to work with, then look no further than Kaiser Permanente.

-Kaiser, one of the nation’s largest not-for-profit health plans, was a top performer in a number of areas in our health insurance customer survey, including policy offerings and most trustworthy.
-The company also received the highest National Committee for Quality Assurance ranking – 4.5 out of 5 stars – of the top 10 companies in our survey.
+Kaiser Permanente, one of the nation’s largest not-for-profit health plans, was a top performer in a number of areas in our health insurance customer survey, including affordability.
+The company also received the highest National Committee for Quality Assurance ranking – 4.20 out of 5 stars – of the top companies in our ranking.
 NCQA evaluates healthcare plans on, among other things, member satisfaction.

 Kaiser Permanente